 I no longer cook daily for a family of seven like I once did.
 I cook for one at my condo, eat out frequently, and entertain family and friends at my farm on most weekends and holidays.
 So I still have a spoon in the pot, so to speak.

 Since my retirement from public life in 2002, I’ve lived in St. Louis and reveled in the city’s vibrant and extensive food scene.
 I’m not a restaurant reviewer or food critic, nor do I aspire to be.
 The folks over at Sauce, Feast, Alive, and St. Louis magazines are doing that quite well.
+I just relate the things I enjoy most about our local cuisine.

 There are a lot of picky palates out there, so when it comes to home cooks, or the professional ones, I’m always affirming.
 I think anyone brave enough to take up a skillet and spatula should be encouraged in their pursuit.
 I merely pass on vignettes of my food experiences with friends and family.
 Admittedly, I engage in some recipe mongering and food nostalgia, which is allowed women of a “certain age.”